Yale Summer Session in Paris: Law and Economics of the International Commercial Order | Study Abroad | Yale University

 Housing

-Students will live in an international dorm at St. John's University - Paris Campus, in double-occupancy rooms.
-A continental breakfast is included daily at St. John's; students will be on their own for lunch and dinner each day.
-A student cafeteria with discount prices is located only two metro stops from the dorm.
+A continental breakfast is included daily at St. John's, but students will be responsible for their own lunch and dinner each day.
+A student cafeteria with discounted prices is located only two metro stops from the dorm.

 Notes